Over-the-air rekeying: Significance

+Telecommunications protected by encryption require proprietary or classified keys to lock and unlock them.
+Security of such telecommunications is no greater than the security of its keys.
+Therefore, key protection is paramount.
+So long as use of encryption remains reasonably limited, key security is realistically manageable.
+However, in the mid-twentieth century, military and diplomatic telecommunications loads grew by orders of magnitude.
+Encryption systems became automated and key quantities ballooned.

-Because introduction of this technology obviated previous requirements for risky, expensive, wide-spread, distribution of paper code keys, it thereby extinguished vulnerability to physical theft and loss as exploited by the infamous "Johnny Walker" spy ring.
-Elimination of this vulnerability, although little appreciated at the time, was an innovation of inestimable impact.
+These encryption keys usually comprised printed sheets, punched paper strips or cards, or electromagnetic tapes.
+The security of their production, transport, storage, distribution, accounting, employment, and finally destruction required thousands of trusted agents, world-wide.
+Vulnerability of so many physical keys to theft or loss became a statistical reality that was exploited for two decades by the infamous "Johnny Walker" spy ring.
+Elimination of this vulnerability through adoption of Over The Air Rekeying (OTAR) although little appreciated at the time, was an innovation of inestimable impact.
 Placing this technology in perspective, OTAR comprised a transformation at the most basic foundations of communications security such that through the decades since introduction of OTAR, not a single new breach of US code systems has occurred.
 Introduction of OTAR technology into practical application precipitated NSA creation of the Electronic Key Management System (EKMS) which permanently altered the power balance in communications security and espionage.

 Recent declassification of the details relating to its introduction may be expected to now become the subject of more scholarly work.

 Vulnerabilities

 Vulnerabilities due to accidental, unencrypted “In the clear” transmissions have been demonstrated with systems incorporating OTAR as implemented in Project 25 Digital Mobile Radio Communications Standards.